 The Registry editor displays one section at a time and provides for options to navigate through the Registry.
-In a Telnet session (or through a direct serial connection) log in as an administrator.
-Use the command "registry" to enter the editor.
+In a Telnet session (or through a direct serial connection) you must login as an administrator.
+Use the command "registry" or its shorter alias "reg" to enter the editor.
 Nothing else on the command line is required although the "help" option is available.
 User keystrokes are shown in bold characters.

 '''

-JNIOR /> help registry
+JANOS /> help registry

-registry
+registry [option]

 Display and Modify JNIOR Registry settings.

+[-s] Generate snapshot

+[-i]

+Load specified INI file

+Alias: reg

 Command is available only to administrators.

 Command line syntax: registry [keyname [= [newcontent]]]

 Valid at prompt:

-- number from menu displays item, <previous> moves up

-".." - moves up, same as <previous>
+".." - moves up, same as revious>

 "." - redisplays current section

 "" - selects all entries for removal

 "<section>/.." - opens that section

 Type any key to Add/Edit that key (relative to current section)

 Type key prefixed by '/' to specify it from the Root

 Immediate blank line Exits the editor

 '''